Chapter 8

 |

-points are used, time is wasted without gaining any accuracy).
-If too few integration points are used, the
+If too few integration points are used, the stiffness matrix may be

-stiffness matrix may be singular, or else the rate of convergence to the exact
+singular, or else the rate of convergence to the exact solution with mesh

-solution with mesh refinement will be reduced.
+refinement will be reduced.
+The schemes

 Number of